 Combined oral and topical administration of lutein and zeaxanthin provides the highest degree of antioxidant protection.
 However, oral and topical administration of these antioxidants individually also provides significant activity in the skin.
 In addition, oral administration of lutein may provide better protection than that afforded by topical application of this antioxidant when measured by changes in lipid peroxidation and photoprotective activity in the skin following UV light irradiation.

 Also a naturally-occurring xanthophyll, zeaxanthin is structurally very similar to lutein.
-Zeaxanthin is an important component of the macular area of the retina of the eye and, along with lutein, may help protect the skin and eyes from blue and ultraviolet light.
+Zeaxanthin is an important component of the macular area of the retina of the eye and, along with lutein, may help support the skin and eyes in the presence of blue and ultraviolet light.
 Zeaxanthin is found in egg yolks and many of the same leafy green vegetables and plants as lutein; paprika and saffron also contain zeaxanthin.

 Lutein And Zeaxanthin In Eye And Skin Health